kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0047 Aircraft registration.md

 \(i\) The corporation ceases to be lawfully organized and doing business under the laws of the United States or any State thereof; or

-\(ii\) A period described in §47.9(b) ends and the aircraft was not based and primarily used in the United States during that period.
+\(ii\) A period described in [[Volume 1/C Aircraft/0047 Aircraft registration.md#§47.9   Corporations not U.S. citizens.|§47.9]](b) ends and the aircraft was not based and primarily used in the United States during that period.

 \(7\) If the trustee in whose name the aircraft is registered—